Search Results for

 Please note that time cockpit does not ensure that legal obligations are fulfilled.

-You can manage vacations in the menu item Vacation Entitlement.
+You can manage vacation entitlement in User -> Vacation Entitlement.

 Vacation Management